barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 basic assumptions by trying to take two mutable references to one piece of data [^mutref].
 Merely placing the same code into an `unsafe` block does not make it valid Rust code.
-The aliasing rules for references apply everywhere, so the compiler will _always_ assume they are true and optimize accordingly.
+The aliasing rules for references apply everywhere, so the compiler will _always_ assume they are true.
 It will stop you from violating them wherever it can.

 ```rust
 unsafe {